conigs/keyforgerules.github.io/README.md

 #### I have Shadow Self (CoTA 310) with a Raiding Knight (CoTA 255) as a neighbor.
 My Raiding Knight is then attacked by a 4 power creature.
 How much damage does each creature take in this situation?

 In this case, the Shadow Self will take 2 damage, the Raiding Knight will take no damage, and the 4 power creature will take 4 damage and be destroyed.
 This happens because before the damage can be dealt to the Raiding Knight, two of it is prevented by its armor.
 Then when the damage is actually being dealt, the damage that would be dealt to the Raiding Knight is dealt to the Shadow Self instead.
 At the same time as the Shadow Self is being dealt damage, the 4 power creature takes 4 damage from the Raiding Knight’s power.

+#### I have a maverick Pitlord in play in a deck without house Dis.
+Am I forced to choose house Dis as my active house?

+No. You cannot choose an active house unless it is on your identity card or you control a card of that house.
+This restriction overrides Pitlord’s effect, allowing you to choose any of your houses as your active house.

+#### What happens if I use Spectral Tunneler on a non-flank creature (causing it to be considered a flank creature), then play Positron Bolt on that creature?

+Positron Bolt will deal 3 damage to that creature.
+You will choose one of that creature’s neighbors to deal 2 damage to, and then deal 1 damage to the other neighbor of that second creature.

+#### If I use Gabos Longarms to attack a creature without elusive, can
+I use Gabos’s “Before Fight” ability to deal damage to an elusive creature instead, or will the elusive keyword prevent the damage?

+Gabos Longarms can deal damage to an elusive creature using its ability.
+The elusive ability prevents damage only when the creature is attacked— because Gabos is not actually attacking the elusive creature, the elusive keyword will not protect it.

+#### What happens if I use Replicator to trigger the reap effect of an opponent’s Sanctum Guardian?

+Sanctum Guardian’s reap effect will do nothing.
+The effect would attempt to swap Sanctum Guardian into your battleline, but a creature is only allowed to be in its controller’s battleline.
+Since the effect does not also change control of Sanctum Guardian, it fails to resolve.

+#### If I play Mimicry as a copy of an action card in my opponent’s discard pile, which card does the Rule of Six apply to?

+For the purposes of the Rule of Six, you are considered to have played the copied card.

+#### I have Grasping Vines under Masterplan.
+If I use Masterplan’s “Omni” effect to play Grasping Vines, can I return Masterplan to my hand before it is sacrificed?

+Yes.
+Masterplan’s effect allows you to play the card beneath it before sacrificing Masterplan.
+Masterplan is still in play at the time you play Grasping Vines, and therefore can be returned to your hand using Grasping Vines’s effect.